Sjoerd Koornstra: the research that really drives growth

 Standardized briefings mean standardized results that Heineken can compare with confidence.
 That has an enormous impact, highlighting synergies across markets that would otherwise be unclear.
 When Heineken set up a new innovation protocol with a standardized research method, thousands of small projects worldwide could be evaluated against the same KPIs.

 The same principle applies to results and performance reporting, as well as methods and briefings.
 “A new global CMO joined our company from P&G, one of the most standardized companies in the world,” says Sjoerd.
 “Of course, he wanted to understand how brands were performing in markets, so he travelled the world meeting senior executive teams – the general manager, the marketing lead, the head of CMI.
 It drove him crazy that executives were using different methods to report the same information, even in the same market.
-Meetings were wasted comparing different kinds of numbers, trying to align on the right metric and its meaning.”
+Meetings were wasted comparing different kinds of numbers, trying to align with the right metric and its meaning.”

 Sjoerd decided to drive forward standardization of brand-health tracking and campaign performance methods, both by aligning metrics for protocols and by appointing a global supplier.
 “When you use one supplier across 60 or 70 countries, it gives everyone a common interest in using the same methods and metrics, not only to compare results but to drive operational efficiency.”